controlm/self-conversion-api-community-solutions/Redwood-cronacle/README.md

 ### The Redwood Cronacle Conversion example includes:
 * __SampleData.xml__ - Redwood Cronacle sample data in XML format.
 * __MappingLogic.xlsx__ - Holds the mapping logic used in this sample to convert from Redwood Cronacle data to Control-M data.
-* __Redwood_cronacle_ConversionRules.json__ - The Redwood Cronacle Conversion Rules json file that holds the Self Converion rules code samples.
+* __Redwood_cronacle_ConversionRules.json__ - The Redwood Cronacle Conversion Rules json file that holds the Self Conversion rules code samples.
-* __ControlM_Result.xml__ - The Control-M data created by the Self-Conversion when converting the Redwood Cronacle sample data using the Redwood Cronacle converion rules sample.
+* __ControlM_Result.xml__ - The Control-M data created by the Self-Conversion when converting the Redwood Cronacle sample data using the Redwood Cronacle conversion rules sample.

 ### XML structure sample:
 ```xml